z3i/gutenberg/book/introduction.md

 It generates static readme file from Mustache-powered markdown files, which link automatically.
-It has a built-in library of mixins, which you can port into your view.rb via including `Gutenberg::Mixins` module.
-More on that later, now basic features and how get it working.
+It has a built-in library of mixins, which you can port into your `view.rb` via including `Gutenberg::Mixins` module.
+More on that later, now basic features and how to get it working.

 It has a built-in task for Rake, so you include it in your Rakefile: